Streamer Dr DisRespect to Compete in ESPN Esports Tournament Following Twitch Ban

 Riot Games Partners With Girls Who Code, Special Olympics

-League of Legends developer Riot Games is partnering with Girls Who Code and the Special Olympics during its seven week Summer Immersion Program for 10th and 11th grade girls.
-Among the featured workshops are an esports broadcast field trip to the League of Legends streaming facilities, a robotics demonstration featuring Riot’s chief diversity officer Angela Roseboro and head of platform Oksana Kubushyna and a Special Olympics "Stream-a-Thon" from 2-6 p.m.
+League of Legends developer Riot Games is partnering with Girls Who Code and the Special Olympics during its seven-week Summer Immersion Program for 10th and 11th grade girls.
+Among the featured workshops are an esports broadcast field trip to the League of Legends streaming facilities, a robotics demonstration featuring Riot’s chief diversity officer Angela Roseboro and head of platform Oksana Kubushyna and a Special Olympics "Stream-a-Thon" from 2 p.m.-6 p.m.
 PT on July 19.
-The graduation ceremony for the summer immersion program will then be held on Aug.
-1 with a commencement speech by Riot co-founder Marc Merrill.
+The graduation ceremony for the summer immersion program will then be held Aug.
+1, with a commencement speech by Riot co-founder Marc Merrill.